Ionizing photon production of Population III stars: effects of rotation, convection, and initial mass function: Discussion

 \subsection{Supernovae, binaries and supermassive Pop~III stars}

 We note that in this work we have studied the ionizing photon production during the lifetime of individual stars, and integrated this to determine the ionizing photon production of a stellar population.
 We have therefore omitted the impact of explosive events such as supernovae in the contribution to ionization of the first stellar populations.
-Further to this point, we have limited the initial mass of stars considered to 120$\,\msun$ based on our model grid in \cite{Murphy2021}.

 In addition, our models are based on single stars.
 Yet, we stress that the impact of the physical effects discussed here, such as rotation and convective overshooting, will also hold for binary stars. \citet{Berzin2021} discussed the contribution of stripped stars to reionization.
 These authors found that the contribution of stripped stars compared to single stars reduces moving towards lower metallicities, but stripped stars still have a noticeable effect in the spectral energy distribution of galaxies in the early Universe.
 The relative contribution of binary stars to the production of ionizing photons depend on their initial orbital separation.
 The statistics of Pop~III binaries were investigated in \cite{Liu2021}, which showed that relatively close binaries (semi major axis $< 100$\,au) tend to be rare in Pop~III systems.
 This is in contrast with many previous results \citep{Kinugawa2014,Hartwig2016,Belczynski2017,LiuBromm2020b} and tends to weaken the importance of close binary evolution for these Pop~III stars.
 If close binary evolution is rare for Pop~III stars, we expect our results for the ionizing photon production of Pop~III stellar populations to be largely unchanged by the inclusion of binaries.
 Given the caveats associated with Pop III star formation, we encourage further research to investigate Pop~III binaries and their impact on ionization.